the-NDD/Gomterview-FE/packages/useModal/README.md

 Allows modal components to be used without dependency on JSX.

+You can use codesandbox to see the example [here](https://codesandbox.io/p/sandbox/usemodal-ktv8ws)

 ## Example

 Modal is even better when used with the Compound Component pattern